Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Introduction

 Among these signatures, the photometric ones are of particular interest as they will be searched for in forthcoming large observational campaigns, such as the Vera Rubin Observatory's 10-year Legacy Survey of Space and Time \citep[LSST, see][]{LSST} and the Roman Space Telescope’s High Latitude Time Domain Survey \citep[HLTDS, see][]{Roman}, with the appropriate depth and cadence.
 Examples of these signatures are the variability in the continuum emission caused by the interaction between the binary and a circumbinary disc \citep[see][]{Accretion_variability} and by relativistic effects, such as Doppler boosting \citep[see][]{Doppler_boost} and gravitational self-lensing \citep[see][]{Self_lensing}.

-The length and cadence of these new time domain surveys will allow us to reject sources that present false periodicities due to red noise observed in optical and UV light curves \citep[e.g.][]{False_periodicies} for short period binaries ($\rm{P} \lesssim 1 \ \rm{month}$ corresponding to separations of $a\sim 10^{-4} \ (M/10^6 \rm{M_{\odot})}^{1/3} \ \mathrm{pc} $, with $M$ being the binary total mass.

-Even though a fraction of false candidates can be rejected through long-term monitoring, the effective presence of a binary needs to be tested in detail as single MBHs may have a variable intrinsic luminosity mimicking modulation in the light curves expected from binaries \citep[see, e.g., the discussion in][]{Sandrinelli16}.
-Our work proposes a new spectroscopic test to prove the binary nature of photometrically identified sub-$\mathrm{mpc}$ MBHB candidates.
+The length and cadence of these new time domain surveys will allow us to reject sources that present false periodicities due to red noise observed in optical and UV light curves \citep[e.g.][]{False_periodicies} for short period binaries, with $\rm{P} \lesssim 1 \ \rm{month}$ corresponding to separations of $a\sim 10^{-4} \ (M/10^6 \rm{M_{\odot})}^{1/3} \ \mathrm{pc} $, where $M$ is the binary total mass.
+Even though a fraction of false candidates can be rejected through long-term monitoring, the effective presence of a binary needs to be tested in detail as single massive black holes (MBHs) may have a variable intrinsic luminosity mimicking modulation in the light curves expected from binaries \citep[see e.g. the discussion in][]{Sandrinelli16}.
+Our work proposes a new spectroscopic test to prove the binary nature of photometrically identified sub-milliparsec MBHB candidates.
 At such small separations, the hypothetical binaries will have mildly relativistic orbital speeds, approaching $0.1c$ for the more massive and compact systems, and are thought to be embedded in a common circumbinary broad-line region (BLR).
 If at least one of the two MBHs is accreting, the periodically modulated ionising flux impinging on the BLR is expected to affect the broad emission line (BEL) shape in unique ways, due to the beamed anisotropic irradiation.
 The BEL time evolution then encodes information about the presence of a binary.